icerockdev/moko-mvvm/README.md

 - **ViewModel** - store and manage UI-related data.
 Interop with `Android Architecture Components` - on Android it's precisely `androidx.lifecycle.ViewModel`;
 - **LiveData, MutableLiveData, MediatorLiveData** - lifecycle-aware reactive data holders with set of operators to transform, merge, etc.;
 - **EventsDispatcher** - dispatch events from `ViewModel` to `View` with automatic lifecycle control and explicit interface of required events;
-- **DataBinding, ViewBinding support** - integrate to android app with
+- **DataBinding, ViewBinding support** - integrate to android app with commonly used tools.

 ## Requirements
 - Gradle version 6.0+